- 1. Smart CCTV Can Support HR Operations

 Smart alarms and CCTV can be paired to offer for visual confirmation in real-time.
 When an alarm is triggered, the mobile app will instantly send an alert.
 The app can provide you with context of the activation from the nearest camera feed.
 This means users can review and confirm false alarms or actual threats.

-One key benefit to modern CCTV is the ability to view footage remotely.
-Freedom to monitor and track events whilst away from the office has given businesses owners extra control over their workplaces.
+One key benefit of CCTV today is the ability to view footage remotely.
+Freedom to monitor business operations and track events whilst away from the office has given owners extra control over their workplaces.

 CCTV can be paired with access control, to clearly present which areas of your business were accessed, at what times and by who.
 Access control events can be linked to relevant footage, to visually confirm subject access requests, and that the person requesting access was the one who entered.